 If parents are looking for an affordable education in Singapore terms, The Perse holds promise for delivering a strong primary education built on British values and steered by a forward-thinking leadership team.
 It’s a school that may deter some with its lack of outdoor space and state-of-the-art arts facilities, and move away from the IB programme – but is also one that will appeal to families searching for a standalone primary school with centuries-long Cambridge roots, a strong maths curriculum, and low fees.

 January 2020 marked a soft launch of the school, and it officially opened in August 2020.
-While the school originally opened for just Years 2-6, it has since opened Year 1 admissions ( smart move that will wide the appeal of the school to many parents); it hints at the possibility of opening a secondary school, saying that it is "in discussion with The Perse Cambridge who have a very successful secondary model for us to base our secondary school on".
+While the school originally opened for just Years 2-6, it has since opened Year 1 admissions (a smart move that has widened the appeal of the school to many parents); it hints at the possibility of opening a secondary school, saying that it is "in discussion with The Perse Cambridge who have a very successful secondary model for us to base our secondary school on".

 Teaching at The Perse closely follows the Cambridge Primary curriculum, and incorporates elements of Singaporean Maths, and Mandarin.
 Designed for 5- to 11-year-olds, Cambridge Primary focuses on developing skills in 10 subjects including English, maths, and science.
 It is offered by only a handful of schools in Singapore (including The Grange Institution), but more than 10,000 schools in 160 countries.
 It’s cheaper to deliver than the IB Primary Years Programme (PYP), and more accessible to Perse’s international teachers than the National Curriculum for England.